Minimal scenario facet Bell inequalities for multi-qubit states

-The joint probability distribution $\textbf{p}=\{p(ab|xy)\}$ characterizing the Bell experiment is called correlations or behaviour.
-We are interested only in these correlations, anythng else is a black-box.
-Local Causality (LC) or Factorizability or Bell locality is defined as -- $p(ab|xy)=\int_\lambda d\lambda q(\lambda)P(a|x,\lambda)P(b|y,\lambda)$.
+The joint probability distribution $\textbf{p}=\{p(ab|xy)\}$ characterizing the Bell experiment is called correlations or behavior.
+We are interested only in these correlations, anything else is a black-box.
+Local Causality (LC) or Factorizability or Bell locality is defined as -- $p(ab|xy)=\int_\lambda d\lambda q(\lambda)P(a|x,\lambda)P(b|y,\lambda)$, where $P(a|x,\lambda)$ is the probability that Alice gets the outcome $a$ for the input $x$, determined by the variable $\lambda$, chosen from the distribution $q(\lambda)$ and similarly for $P(b|y,\lambda)$.
 Elements of $\textbf{p}$, which satisfy the LC relation form the set of local correlations $\mathcal{L}$.
 This set is closed, bounded, convex and forms a polytope.
 Certain correlations in quantum mechanics are not compatible with local correlations; this is known as Bell nonlocality.
-The elements of $\textbf{p}$ belong to the set of quantum correlations $\mathcal{Q}$ if, $p(ab|xy)=Tr(\rho_{AB}M_{a|x}\otimes M_{b|y})$, where $M_{a|x}$ and $M_{b|y}$ are POVM elements of corresponding measurements.
-Set of quantum correlations is closed, bounded and convex, but it is not a polytope as there are infinite number of extremal points.
-Any behaviour \textbf{p} is no-signalling $\mathcal{NS}$, if it satisfies the no-signalling constraints,
+The elements of $\textbf{p}$ belong to the set of quantum correlations $\mathcal{Q}$ if, $p(ab|xy)={\rm Tr}(\rho_{AB}M_{a|x}\otimes M_{b|y})$, where $M_{a|x}$ and $M_{b|y}$ are POVM elements of corresponding measurements.
+Set of quantum correlations is bounded and convex, but it is not a polytope as there are infinite number of extremal points.
+Also, this is not closed also as recently shown in the Ref. \cite{quantum_correlation0}.
+Any behavior \textbf{p} is no-signaling $\mathcal{NS}$, if it satisfies the no-signaling constraints,

-No-signalling correlations also form a polytope, which consist of both local and nonlocal vertices.
-Both $\mathcal{L}$ and $\mathcal{Q}$ satisfy the no-signalling constraints, but there are $\mathcal{NS}$ correlations which do not satisfy locality and also do not belong to $\mathcal{Q}$.
-Any local behaviour admits a quantum description and hence belongs to $\mathcal{Q}$.
-But there are quantum correlations which do not belong to $\mathcal{L}$.
-So, finally we have, $\mathcal{L}\subset\mathcal{Q}\subset \mathcal{NS}$, which is shown in the Fig.(\ref{correlationfig}).
+No-signaling correlations also form a polytope, which consist of both local and nonlocal vertices.
+Both $\mathcal{L}$ and $\mathcal{Q}$ satisfy the no-signaling constraints, but there are $\mathcal{NS}$ correlations that do not satisfy locality and also do not belong to $\mathcal{Q}$.
+Any local behavior admits a quantum description and hence belongs to $\mathcal{Q}$.
+But there are quantum correlations that do not belong to $\mathcal{L}$.
+So, finally, we have $\mathcal{L}\subset\mathcal{Q}\subset \mathcal{NS}$, which is shown in the Fig. \ref{correlationfig}.